UniTime/unitime-doc/users-database-authentication.md

 * **Manager**
 	* User's name as entered in the [Add Timetable Manager](add-timetable-manager) screen

-Click on any user in the list to edit his/her authentication data.
+Click on any user in the list to edit their authentication data.

 ## Operations